Skip to content

 What is Pupil Premium?

-Pupil Premium funding began in 2011 for children eligible for free school meals, children who's parents serve in the armed forces, and Children Looked After; its purpose is to close the attainment gap between these groups and their peers.
+Pupil Premium funding was introduced in 2011 for children eligible for free school meals, children whose parents serve in the armed forces, and Children Looked After.
+Its purpose is to help close the attainment gap between these groups and their peers.

 What is Pupil Premium Plus?

-In 2013, the DfE introduced Pupil Premium Plus for looked after and previously looked after children.
-In doing this, the DfE acknowledged the enduring impact of trauma and loss in children's lives and the key role of schools in supporting children who have had a difficult start in life.
+In 2013, the Department for Education introduced Pupil Premium Plus for looked after and previously looked after children.
+This funding recognises the lasting impact of trauma and loss on children’s lives, and the vital role schools play in supporting those who have had a difficult start.

-Pupil Premium Plus is available to pupils from reception age to year 11 in state funded education in England who:
+Pupil Premium Plus is available to pupils from Reception to Year 11 in state-funded education in England who:

 • are in Local Authority care in England